William Clay Ford Jr.

 Kumar Galhotra is responsible for leading the continued transformation of Lincoln as a world-class luxury brand.
 Galhotra oversees all Lincoln operations globally, including product development; marketing, sales, and service; and all team members supporting the brand.
 He also leads the company’s marketing function.
 Galhotra’s focus includes shifting investments toward product categories that play to Ford’s strengths, and developing more effective brand communications including digital services, emobility, and autonomy.

 Group Vice President, Chief Administrative Officer, General Counsel

 Bradley Gayton leads Ford’s litigation, tax, corporate, and intellectual property efforts.
 He also advises the company’s board of directors and senior management on a wide range of legal issues, and oversees the General Auditor’s Office.
 Gayton had been vice president and general counsel since January 2016.
 He was appointed group VP on June 1, 2017, adding Ford Land and Corporate Services efforts to his oversight.
 He reports to Jim Hackett, Ford president and CEO.
 Previously, he was corporate secretary and assistant general counsel.

 Group Vice President, Manufacturing and Labor Affairs

-Hettle is responsible for overseeing the operations of 67 assembly, stamping, and powertrain plants worldwide.
-He is also is responsible for the company’s worldwide support for stamping, vehicle, and powertrain manufacturing, as well as material planning and logistics, Ford production system, manufacturing business office, and labor affairs organizations.
-In his previous assignment as VP, North America manufacturing, Hettle was responsible for Ford’s North America manufacturing footprint.
+Bruce Hettle is responsible for overseeing the operations of 67 assembly, stamping, and powertrain plants worldwide.
+He is also responsible for the company’s worldwide engineering support for stamping, vehicle, and powertrain manufacturing, as well as material planning and logistics, the Ford production system, the manufacturing business office, and labor affairs organizations.
+In his previous assignment as vice president, North America manufacturing, Hettle was responsible for Ford’s North America manufacturing footprint.

 Ziad S. Ojakli